 The school bus has been a popular mode of transportation for students of all ages for generations - so much so that a week every year has been set aside to focus on the safety of these big yellow vehicles.
-School Bus Safety Week kicked off this month across the country, and many school districts got into the action with school assemblies, events and reminders to students, drivers and motorists to keep students safe while they are on the road.
-We’ll take a look at a few of the school bus events taking place nationwide, and a few facts about school buses that you may not know.
+School Bus Safety Week kicked off this month across the country, and many school districts got into action with school assemblies, events, and reminders to students, drivers, and motorists to keep students safe while they are on the road.
+We’ll take a look at a few of the school bus events taking place nationwide and a few facts about school buses that you may not know.

 The History of School Bus Safety Week

-A national poster contest is held each year to allow students across the country to submit designs for the annual promotional poster advertising the week.
+A national poster contest is held each year to allow students nationwide to submit designs for the annual promotional poster advertising the week.
 Some school districts also feature their own poster contests, which are displayed locally.
-Other districts might put together flyers or booklets that offer information to parents, students and other interested parties on traffic rules and other important facts about school buses.
-In some areas, School Bus Safety Week is all about fun and education, with special assemblies and other events scheduled to teach the public about the school bus safety and reminding them to acknowledge those saddled with the responsibility of ensuring students make it to and from school safely every day.
+Other districts might put together flyers or booklets to inform parents, students, and other interested parties about traffic rules and other important facts about school buses.
+In some areas, School Bus Safety Week is all about fun and education, with special assemblies and other events scheduled to teach the public about school bus safety and remind them to acknowledge those saddled with the responsibility of ensuring students make it to and from school safely every day.

 Missouri School District Uses Entertainment to Teach Safety

-Nash was recruited into Jones County by the transportation director of the district, Terry Graham, according to a report at the Laurel Leader-Call.
+According to a report at the Laurel Leader-Call, Nash was recruited into Jones County by the transportation director of the district, Terry Graham.
 Graham originally met the two at a meeting in Hattiesburg and thought they would make a good fit for the week-long event in Jones County.
-Nash and Buster have been making their appearances at Jones County schools ever since.
+Nash and Buster have been appearing at Jones County schools ever since.

 “It’s something we’ve done for years,” Graham told the Leader-Call.
 “We will have a poster contest and we will also give gifts to our bus drivers and ask the kids to write notes to them.”
 In addition, assemblies featuring Nash and Buster are always a hit with the kids.